Adam and Eve in Mormonism: Post-fall lives

 Latter-day Saint scripture teaches that Adam and Eve had "sons and daughters" after the fall, including Cain, Abel, and Seth.
 Adam and Eve worshiped God, offered animal sacrifices, and were taught by an angel about Jesus Christ.
 Latter-day Saint doctrine teaches that the "coats of skins" Adam and Eve received were to remind them of the coming of Jesus Christ who, through the atonement, would "cover their sins".
 Adam is believed to be "the world's first Christian," as well as the first prophet.
 Adam was taught the plan of salvation, was baptized in water in the name of Jesus Christ, received the gift of the Holy Ghost, and was given the Melchizedek priesthood.
-Adam ordained his descendants to the priesthood, including Seth, Enos, Cainan, Mahalaleel, Jared, Enoch, and Methuselah.
+Adam ordained his descendants to the priesthood.

 Three years prior to his death, Adam and his righteous posterity gathered in the valley of Adam-ondi-Ahman in present-day Daviess County, Missouri, where Adam and Eve had settled after being expelled from the Garden of Eden.
 At this meeting, Adam bestowed his last blessing on his descendants.
 The premortal Jesus Christ appeared as the unembodied God Jehovah at the meeting to bless Adam and Adam uttered prophecies, which are said to have been recorded by Enoch.
 Adam died when he was 930 years old.